 - Learn: Participate in MWA retreats, classes, website discussions, etc, and/or inner spiritual practice at least three hours a month or one weekend a year.

 - Act: Volunteer at the farm with MWA, or do other action (including spiritual activism) in harmony with MWA principles, at least three hours a month or one weekend a year.

 - Connect: Communicate on a regular basis with other MWA human members in person or by online conversations/blog comments.

 - Donate: Regular donation in any amount is encouraged.

 Please email me if you want to become a member.

 And here are lots more words, until more editing happens.

-- Sign up at the website, read its offerings, and use them as you can.
+Sign up by emailing Shodo, read its offerings, and use them as you can.